 What if I lost my Alvernia Ladies Card?
+What should i do?
+Can i get a replacement?

 If the Card is lost, damaged, destroyed or stolen, you must report this immediately to us.
 In such event, we may at our discretion issue a replacement subject to a nominal replacement fee and the card will be a plastic card with no Ezlink function.